Hans Halvorson Physics, Logic, Philosophy

 1936

-• B hosts an important conference in Copenhagen on the Unity of Science.
+• B hosts a conference in Copenhagen on the Unity of Science.
 This meeting was part of the broader international movement known as the Unity of Science movement, which sought to integrate different branches of knowledge into a coherent whole.
 The conference brought together prominent scientists and philosophers, including Otto Neurath and Karl Popper.

 • The meeting highlighted Bohr’s interest in the philosophical implications of science and his belief in the need for interdisciplinary dialogue.